Become A Homeowner

-- Live or Work in Santa Fe County: You must have lived or worked in Santa Fe County for at least one full year.
-U. S. Citizenship is not required, but you must be a permanent legal resident of this country.
+- Live or Work in Santa Fe County: You must have lived or worked in Santa Fe County for at least one full year at the time of application.
+U. S. Citizenship is not required, but at least one applicant must be a lawful permanent resident of the United States.

 - Financial ability: You will be buying the house from Habitat and therefore must show an ability to pay a monthly mortgage payment.
 The mortgage does not carry interest but the monthly payments will include insurance, taxes and possibly homeowner’s association dues and fees.